IBM/actions-ibmcloud-iks/README.md

 # Use GitHub Actions to Deploy to IBM Kubernetes Service

-This repo contains a sample GitHub Action for deploying an application to IBM Kubernetes service (IKS).
+This repo contains a sample GitHub Action for deploying an application to IBM Kubernetes Service (IKS).
 The application is a simple HelloWorld app using Python and Flask framework.

 ## Deploy with GitHub Actions